crossbario/crossbar-examples/mqtt/passthrough/README.md

 crossbar start
 ```

-In a second termina, start a WAMP client that includes a payload codec (`MyCodec`) for the MQTT payload we use in this example:
+In a second terminal, start a WAMP client that includes a payload codec (`MyCodec`) for the MQTT payload we use in this example:

 ```console
 python wamp-client-mqtt.py